ibm-cloud-docs/schematics/cli-reference.md

 ### Inventory host groups
 {: #inventory-host-grps}

 {{site.data.keyword.bplong_notm}} supports inventory host groups to group the applications hostname such as web server, database server, Operating System, region, or network.
 The hostnames and IP addresses must be provided in an `hosts.ini` file.
 Follow the syntax and example for the `ini` file format.
-The `hosts.ini` file can be used in the `create` and `update` actions commands as an agrument, for example, `--TARGET-FILE <ABSOLUTE_PATH with FILE_NAME>`.
+The `hosts.ini` file can be used in the `create` and `update` actions commands as an argument, for example, `--TARGET-FILE <ABSOLUTE_PATH with FILE_NAME>`.
 {: shortdesc}